Exciton-Anyon Binding in Fractional Chern Insulators: Spectral Fingerprints

 { This work opens several promising directions.
-First, it will be important to extend the exciton--anyon framework from the kagome lattice to the fractional electronic states of twisted bilayer MoTe$_2$~\cite{lu-santos-2024fractional,lu2025electromagnetic,wang2024fractional,wang2023topology,jia2024moire,Xu2025multiple,wang2025higher,pichler2025single,liu2025characterization, yan2025anyon}, bringing the analysis closer to experimentally relevant conditions and enabling a systematic assessment of how the quantum geometry of the underlying Chern bands shapes the relevant energy scales~\cite{wang2021exact,ledwith2023vortexability,onishi2025quantum,yu2025quantum}.
-Second, coupling excitons to FCI non--Abelian anyons\cite{reddy2024non,Ahn2024non-abelian,chen2025robust,liu2025non} could provide an optically addressable interface to topological qubits encoded in fractionalized electronic matter.
-Third, exploring finite exciton densities beyond the dilute limit will allow investigation of the interplay between exciton--exciton interactions and the collective excitations of the underlying FCI, opening access to new regimes of highly entangled fermion--boson hybrid states. }
+First, extending the exciton--anyon framework to the fractional electronic states of twisted bilayer MoTe$_2$~\cite{lu-santos-2024fractional,lu2025electromagnetic,wang2024fractional,wang2023topology,jia2024moire,Xu2025multiple,wang2025higher,pichler2025single,liu2025characterization,yan2025anyon} will bring the analysis closer to experiment and enable a systematic assessment of how the quantum geometry of the Chern bands shapes the relevant energy scales~\cite{wang2021exact,ledwith2023vortexability,onishi2025quantum,yu2025quantum}.
+Second, coupling excitons to non--Abelian FCI anyons~\cite{reddy2024non,Ahn2024non-abelian,chen2025robust,liu2025non} could provide an optically addressable interface to topological qubits.
+Third, exploring finite exciton densities will allow investigation of the interplay between exciton--exciton interactions and the collective excitations of the FCI, opening access to highly entangled fermion--boson hybrid states. }

 \textit{Acknowledgments --} We are grateful to Andrei Bernevig, Yves Kwan, Elaine Li, Leo Li, Nicolas Regnault, and Xiaodong Xu, for stimulating discussions.
 This research was supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, under Award DE-SC0023327.
 This work was performed in part at Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452.